mauro7inf/offtonic-audioplayer/README.md

 ## Component

 A `Component` is pretty much any chunk of the Offtonic Audioplayer that conforms to the pattern of the API.
-All `Tone`s, `Generator`s, etc. should be subclasses of `Component`, and if you create a new type of widget that you want to incorporate into the Offtonic Audioplayer, you should probably subclass `Component` yourself.  `Component` secretly inherits from `BaseComponent`, a private superclass that is not available for other classes to use; this is because `Component` needs a superclass to do some of its magic.
+All `Tone`s, `Generator`s, etc. should be subclasses of `Component`, and if you create a new type of widget that you want to incorporate into the Offtonic Audioplayer, you should probably subclass `Component` yourself.

 `Component`s have properties, which are set by the user.
 Examples of properties would include the frequency of an `Oscillator` and the `Oscillator` of a `Tone`; these properties can be set on `Component` instantiation or changed later through Offtonic Audioplayer's unified API.
 See below for how to define new properties.
 If the conventions are followed, a `Component`'s available properties are defined statically, which means that they're stored in the class object at loading time and can be retrieved through one function call, `properties()`, that doesn't need to keep calling things up the prototype chain.